Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 14 September 2025 17.25.02 UTC
+- WIB: Minggu, 14 September 2025 18.18.51 UTC
-- WITA: Minggu, 14 September 2025 18.25.02 UTC
+- WITA: Minggu, 14 September 2025 19.18.51 UTC
-- WIT: Minggu, 14 September 2025 19.25.02 UTC
+- WIT: Minggu, 14 September 2025 20.18.51 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: success
+Kategori: motivational